CassandraMaldonado/LLM_Healthcare/README.md

 - Fine-tuned a base model (LLaMA) using three healthcare datasets.

-Trained a reward model to score helpfulness/safety
+- Trained a reward model to score helpfulness and safety.

 Applied reinforcement learning to align responses with expert-like answers